stratosphereips/StratosphereLinuxIPS/docs/usage.md

 **Daemonized** : means , output, logs and alerts are written in files.

 In daemonized mode : Slips runs completely in the background, The output is written to``` stdout```, ```stderr``` and ```logsfile``` files specified in ```slips.conf```

+by default, these are the paths used

+stdout = /var/log/slips/running.log
+stderr = /var/log/slips/error.log
+logsfile = /var/log/slips/running.log

 This is the default mode, it doesn't require any special flags